-Adults sometimes struggle to talk with children about a traumatic event in the news, whether it’s a national disaster resulting in death or a terrible act of violence.
-Tragic events may get amplified with social media coverage, television commentary, and public conversation like a death caused by police, violent gun related crimes in public spaces, or a tragic school shooting.
+When the news is bad, it can feel challenging to talk with children in a way that’s helpful or positive.
+They are watching and listening to how adults react and those feelings of stress are passed along to the child.
+Tragic events may get amplified with social media coverage, television commentary, and public conversation like a death caused by police, a violent gun related crime in public spaces, or a tragic school shooting.

-The American Academy of Pediatrics (AAP) encourages anyone who works closely with children to present information in a way that their child can understand, adjust to and cope with.
+The American Academy of Pediatrics (AAP) encourages anyone who works closely with children to present information in a way that their child can understand, adjust to, and cope with.
 This may require filtering details about the graphic nature of the event, depending on the age, with more explanatory discussion about the causes and results.
 It’s important to remind the child that they are around capable, caring adults who are ensuring their safety at home and at school.
+Link for specific information.

 Children Sense That Parents are Concerned